bulletmark/pacpush/README.md

 user (i.e. the `clonedir` location[s] from the configuration file).

 If you specify multiple hosts then the program will update them in parallel.
-You can limit the number of parallel updates using the `-p/--parallel-count` option.
+You can limit, or increase, the number of parallel updates using the `-p/--parallel-count` option.

 ````
 usage: pacpush [-h] [-n] [-m] [-p PARALLEL_COUNT] [-c CONFFILE] [-u] [-s] [-a]